mjbots/moteus/docs/troubleshooting/calibration.md

 In one case, the magnet was actually glued both to the rotor and to a stationary mounting bracket, preventing the rotor from moving at all.

 In other cases, magnets were allowed to exceed their rated operating temperature.
-The magnets mjbots sells as of May 2024 are rated to 80C.
-If the temperature approaches that point, often above 70C, then the axis of magnetization can drift.
-If that is an issue, then magnets can be procured with higher rated temperatures.
+The [magnets included with the moteus-r4, moteus-n1, and moteus-c1](https://mjbots.com/products/diametric-disc-magnet?variant=44912247013537) are rated to 70C.
+If that is an issue, then magnets can be procured with higher rated temperatures, such as the [140C one from mjbots which is included with the moteus-x1](https://mjbots.com/products/diametric-disc-magnet?variant=44912246751393).

 Sense magnets for commutation must be rigidly affixed to the rotor, \*not\* to the output of a reducer, or any linkage that may have backlash.
 If the magnet is attached to a reducer, then the required angular accuracy can easily exceed what the onboard encoder is capable of measuring.
 Linkages with backlash have the same problem.